 As a demanding and competitive industry, an HR career isn’t for everyone.
 It can be a difficult career transition into the field if you’re not fully prepared.
 To truly succeed in this kind of work environment, you need to know how to manage conflict ethically, with fairness at the forefront.
 You need to demonstrate your ability to think critically, adapt quickly, and prioritise.
 Most importantly, you need to be an active listener and communicator.
 If you want to go above and beyond as an HR professional, there are some essential skills that will guarantee your success.
 These five key HR skills will help you to overcome common problems and thrive in any kind of HR career.

 1. Effective Interpersonal Communication

-Effective interpersonal communication skills are advertised as soft skills on most LinkedIn profiles; this skill set is favourable in any job, but in a HR role, written and verbal communication skills are more than just favourable — they’re a must.
-As a HR professional, you need to know how to manage people effectively.
+Effective interpersonal communication skills are advertised as soft skills on most LinkedIn profiles; this skill set is favourable in any job, but in an HR role, written and verbal communication skills are more than just favourable — they’re a must.
+As an HR professional, you need to know how to manage people effectively.
 You will be working with employees and employers at different levels, maintaining employee relations across different departments.

 You have to encourage active communication within these employee-employer relationships.